AnnabelleLew/language-corrector/README.md

 - `long_suggestion_grammar_check()`: returns a list of each suggestion
 - `num_of_errors()`: returns the number of errors
 - `recommended_correction()`: returns a recommended correction
+- `suggestion_dictionaries()`: returns a list of each suggestion, with dictionary values associated with the suggestion instead of a string.

 ## How to install:
 Download as a .zip file and unzip.
 Then, in command line, navigate to inside the language correction folder, then run: